 See Tennis Ireland Appendix 4 for information on recruitment.

-Stakeholders should provide a process for new and existing members to sign up to the Tennis Ireland Working with Children and Young People in Tennis Document and the clubs safeguarding policies and procedures.
+Clubs should provide a process for new and existing members to sign up to the Tennis Ireland Working with Children and Young People in Tennis Document and the clubs safeguarding policies and procedures.

 The Tennis Ireland Manual can be found at –